Credit score requirements have come a long way since the housing downturn a few years ago.

 For example, FHA loan guidelines states an applicant needs a 580 score.
 Fannie Mae stated a minimum of 620.
 Yet in 2012, the actual FICO for approved mortgages was 746, and the score for denied loans was 701.

 Fewer than half of loans applied for actually closed back then.

 Today things have turned around.
 Many lenders are approving FHA loans down to a 580 score.
 And according to loan software company Ellie Mae, 7 in 10 mortgages reach the closing table, a new high since the company started tracking data.

-In 2016, a lower credit score doesnâ€™t have to be the end of your homeownership goals.Click to see today's rates (Mar 26th, 2017)
+In 2016, a lower credit score doesnâ€™t have to be the end of your homeownership goals.Click to see your FHA loan eligibility (Apr 30th, 2017)

 Stricter-than-book guidelines are called lender â€śoverlays.â€ť Lenders use them to reduce the chance of loans going into default and costing them money.

 Lenders want to keep default rates low for a couple of reasons.

 The first is that when lenders sell loans to investors, they can be forced to buy back bad loans if any errors were made during the underwriting process.
 Mistakes do happen, so lenders use tougher guidelines to reduce defaults that could cost them.